danplisetsky/danplisetsky.github.io/content/md/pages/home.md

 I'm Daniel Plisetsky, a software engineer and occasional writer.

-Currently, I'm working on large-scale fleet management software at [General Motors][].
+Most recently, I've worked with [General Motors][] on large-scale fleet management software.

 I'm partial to functional programming, especially with Clojure.